cengel/R-data-wrangling/data/README.md

     - "officer_id"
 - Set "driver_birthdate" to NA if it is later or equal than "stop_date"
 - Calculated age of driver at the time stopped and added a column with driver_age (in years)
+- Removed `County` from "county_name"
 - "driver_gender": Renamed M and F to male and female
-- added violations, recoded, based on violations_raw:
+- added violations, recoded, based on violations_raw and dropped violations_raw:
 [1] Seat belt not used properly as required >> Seat belt [2] Careless driving >> Carless driving
 [3] Speeding - Regulated or posted speed limit and actual speed >> Speeding